 Find out about the common problems in house surveys here.

 Finding out that the property you are proposing to buy has structural or other issues can be quite alarming.
-Nonetheless, it is important to be informed, especially when it comes to a substantial investment such as property.
+Nonetheless, it is important to be informed, especially when it comes to such a substantial purchase.